SystemsApproach/security/infra.rst

-The first step for DNSSEC is similar to an approach we have seen used in other scenarios: to establish chains of trusted public keys using a hierarachy of certificates.
+The first step for DNSSEC is similar to an approach we have seen used in other scenarios: to establish chains of trusted public keys using a hierarchy of certificates.
 Of course, in DNS we have an existing hierarchical relationship between zones, with the root zone at the top, so it is natural to establish a certificate hierarchy following the zone hierarchy.
 As a reminder, see the example hierarchy from the